Yeah, we're back and we've got a big remaining single busy broadcast hour to go.

 Does he pronounce his name Julian Castro?

-He's Castro Brothers San Antonio mayor.
+He's the Castro Brothers, San Antonio Mayor.

-Julian, yeah, me too.
+Julian, me too.

 But I've heard Julian.

-So we'll just we'll just go with that, and I'll acknowledge that he might pronounce it Julian, and I'm not sure.
+And I'll acknowledge that he might pronounce it Julian, and I'm not sure.

 He's the former San Antonio mayor.

-He's now the new secretary of housing and urban development.
+He's now the new Secretary of Housing and Urban Development.

 And he wants to be vice president.